nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 The `Free` payment gateway is an internal construct.
 It always exists, can't be deleted and no other payment gateways can be created with this type.

 The `Free` payment gateway appears as payment option whenever the total amount to pay is zero.
-This can happen if a 100% discount has been applied.
+This can happen if there is a zero packet price or a 100% discount has been applied.